-Four Types of Pet Insurance Cover
+Four Types of Pet insurance Cover

-Not all pet insurance is equal β the type of policy you choose determines whether ongoing conditions remain covered after the first year:
+Not all pet insurance is equal.
+The type of policy you choose determines whether ongoing conditions remain covered after the first year:

 Lifetime Cover